Skip to main content

 Image of computer

-The previous Labour Government introduced identity cards under the Identity Cards Act 2006.
+In 2006, the then Labour Government introduced identity cards under the Identity Cards Act 2006.
 This legislation provided the legal basis for the cards as well as for a national identity register.
+In 2010, the Coalition Government abolished ID cards and they ceased to be a legal form of documentation in 2011.
+All data on the national identity register was destroyed.

-I believe that the introduction of identity cards would be detrimental to individual liberty and note that this significant measure was not contained in the Government's manifesto at the last election.
+I believe the introduction of identity cards would be detrimental to individual liberty and note that this significant measure was not contained in the Labour Government's manifesto at the last election.

 Known as GOV.UK One Login, the idea of the service is to make it easier for people to find and access government services, allow users to prove their identity online, protect the privacy of users, and reduces identity fraud and theft.
 It also enables public bodies to share a wider range of specified data than is currently possible.
 This further benefits individuals and households by improving digital inclusion and reducing the burden on individuals of providing the same information to different public authorities many times.

 To successfully deliver this service, participating public authorities will need to be able to check and share several types of government-held personal data with the identity verification service to allow users to prove who they say they are.
-It is critical that all data sharing is compliant with existing data protection legislation and that guidance is published by the Information Commissioner’s Office to maintain trust in the system.
+I believe that it is critical that all data sharing is compliant with existing data protection legislation and that guidance is published by the Information Commissioner’s Office to maintain trust in the system.

 You may also be interested in